capital-G/supercollider-wiki/Cpp-formatting-instructions.md

 Working without clang-format
 ----------------------------

+**Please note: the following instructions refer to the now-obsolete Travis CI and have not been updated for the currently used GitHub Actions**

 Sometimes you just want to update your PR (pull request) so it passes linting, without installing clang-format.
 It will be painful but you can follow these steps as a last resort: